 - 1. Log into the Cloudera Manager Admin Console. - 2.
 Go to the CDSW service. - 3.
-Click the Configuration tab. - Use the search bar to look for the property you want to configure.
-You can use Cloudera Manager to configure proxies, enable TLS, reserve the master node, and enable GPU support for Cloudera Data Science Workbench.
+Click the Configuration tab. - 4.
+Use the search bar to look for the property you want to configure.
+You can use Cloudera Manager to configure proxies, enable TLS, reserve the master host, and enable GPU support for Cloudera Data Science Workbench.

-If you have recently upgraded to a CSD-based deployment, a list of the properties in cdsw.conf, along with their corresponding properties in Cloudera Manager can be found in the upgrade guide here.
+If you have recently migrated from an RPM-based deployment to a CSD-based deployment, a list of the properties in cdsw.conf, along with their corresponding properties in Cloudera Manager can be found in the upgrade guide here.